Ibrahim-Fagbohun/Survival_Experiment/README.md

 The complete dataset generated form the survival experiment field and laboratory work.
 A detailed description of all variables is provided in the accompanying metadata file.

 2. Functional_Trait_Data (.csv)
-The complete dataset showing functional trait assignment for all identified taxa from the survival experiment.
+This dataset contains the full set of functional trait assignments for all taxa identified in the survival experiment.
+Traits include Pollution-tolerance, Functional Feeding Guild (FFG), body size, rheophily, primary habitat, secondary habitat, body armor and respiration.

 3. Meta_data (.txt)
 A full metadata document describing each variable, including units and data type